Power Numbers for Raceway, Cables and Wires

 The above text will create three cable groups (power values 1, 2 and 3) each with 30% of the tray capacity along with 2 'gaps' using power value 99 each comprising 5% of the tray capacity.
 This example assumes that power 99 is not used by any cable in the project.

 This feature should be used sparingly.
-Junction segments and corners can not be split and hence long routes with splits may become un-split or cause cables to cross over.
+Junction segments can not be split and hence long routes with splits may become un-split or cause cables to cross over.